iotaledger/integration-services/documentation/docs/services/SSI-bridge/introduction.md

 ![network-of-trust](/img/integration-services/arch/network-of-trust.jpeg)

-The Bridge also allows Issuers to issue Verifiable Credentials for selected Identity Owners identified by a decentralized identity, and said Owners to present them to Verifiers.
+The Bridge also allows Issuers to issue verifiable credentials for selected Identity Owners identified by a decentralized identity, and said Owners to present them to Verifiers.
 Verifiers can use the [Ecommerce-SSI Bridge APIs](API-definition.md) to verify a credential's authenticity.
 This requires verifying that a credential contains the identifier (DID) of the Owner presenting it and that an authorized Issuer signs it.
 This process